MarshallStatistics/MarshallStatistics.github.io/_posts/2024-09-06-the-pesticide-paradox.md

 \end{aligned}
 $$

-where ``$q$`` denotes the impact of the pesticide on both prey and predator densities.
+where $$q$$ denotes the impact of the pesticide on both prey and predator densities.
 Plotting the trajectory of our new equations, combined with the trajectory of the original unpeturbed Lotka-Volterra equations reveals a paradoxical result (see Figure 3).

 <figure>
   <img src="/assets/LV_GIF3.gif" alt="A comparison of the unperturbed system and the peturbed system to demonstrate the impact of adding pesticide to the Lotka-Volterra system.">